LiskArchive/lisk-legacy-docs/intro.md

 ### Bookmarks

 Bookmarks save other Lisk adresses in Lisk Mobile like in an address book.
-To save a Lisk ID as bookmark, it is needed to specify a unique identifier, e.g. the name of the person, that own the respective Lisk ID.
+To save a Lisk ID as bookmark, it is needed to specify a unique identifier, e.g. the name of the person, who owns the respective Lisk ID.

-When sending LSk to another account with Lisk Mobile, you will be prompted automatically, to add the address to your bookmarks.
+When sending LSK to another account with Lisk Mobile, you will be prompted automatically, to add the address to your bookmarks.

 > In case you don't want to save the address as bookmark, leave the reference empty.